shadaj/expo-template-scala/README.md

 $ npm install -g expo-cli
 ```

-Use the template
+Use the template.
+Move inside the `expo-template-scala` directory and run:
 ```
 $ expo init --template expo-template-scala
 ```

 ## Building Apps
-Once you've created your project, first compile your Scala code to JavaScript by running
+Once you've created your project, move inside the newly created directory (named as you choose in the previous step) and first compile your Scala code to JavaScript by running
 ```
 $ sbt fastOptJS
 ```